 - If you’re a Delta Diamond Medallion member, you get a free membership

-Anyone can sign-up for a free SkyMiles account, so at most you should be paying $99 per year for a CLEAR membership.
+Anyone can register for a free SkyMiles account, so at most you should be paying $99 per year for a CLEAR membership.
 To take advantage is this special CLEAR pricing for Delta, follow this link, where you’ll be prompted to enter your SkyMiles number to unlock the special pricing.

 Regardless of which plan you go with, you can add a family member for $50.
 This is available to one “family member” 18 or older who lives at the same address.